gnavaei/eks-project/README.md

 Infrastructure was organised into dedicated Terraform modules to separate responsibilities and simplify maintenance:

-- VPC Module – networking resources and routing
+- VPC
-- EKS Module – cluster and node group provisioning
+- EKS
-- Karpenter Module – dynamic node provisioning resources
+- Karpenter
-- ExternalDNS Module – DNS automation permissions
+- ExternalDNS
-- GitHub Actions Module – OIDC federation and CI/CD permissions
+- GitHub Actions (OIDC)

 This modular structure improved reusability and reduced complexity as the platform evolved.